fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------
 * On travis it appears we do all for every PR, is this intentional?
 Also, should notification only be send when release broke to support@fitbenchmarking.com?
 (Anders)
+* We encourage you to migrate your existing repositories that are currently on travis-ci.org over to travis-ci.com as soon as possible, enabling you to identify any additional changes required to your code or configuration well in advance of the December 31st deadline (anders)

 Previous agenda items:
 * Our Friday meetings past 28th August